wyji001/Point-Cloud/README.md

 ### Generate point cloud

-Use POINTNET files to generate point cloud data for proteins and ligands.All data should remove solvents, metals and ions.
+Use POINTNET files to generate point cloud data for proteins and ligands.All data must be in PDB format.
+All data should remove solvents, metals and ions.
 And use openbabel to add polar hydrogen (--AddPolarH)

   ```sh
   ./POINTNET {protein_path} {ligand_path} {out_path}